There are so many AAT Training Providers out there – with so much choice, how do you know which one to choose?

 - What will happen if you can’t attend certain days/weeks because of work or family commitments?

 - Do you have to sit your exams on set dates with the rest of the class?

 - What will happen at the end of the classroom programme if you haven’t yet finished – will they still support you?

 Bundled offers (e.g. purchasing more than one course at the same time) can sound attractive, especially if there is a discount involved.
 However, just a word of warning here:

 - If you have no prior experience in accounting, you may simply find that ‘accounting isn’t for you’!
 See if you can try some sample materials first, just to make sure you enjoy the subject and that you’re happy with the learning resources used.

 - Be sure that you can fully commit to the timescales involved with the courses you intend to undertake, especially if you’re looking at purchasing all three AAT levels in accounting – this is a big investment and in our experience, personal circumstances (family commitments, redundancy, ill health and so on) often change and sometimes students find it is not possible to complete what they started.
 If you are unable to complete a course, you may not be able to get a refund.

-At the end of the day, having done your internet research, having spoken to providers, having probed, quizzed and cogitated, you will end up having to go with your ‘gut feeling’ in terms of deciding which provider is likely to be the ‘best fit’ for you.
+At the end of the day, having done your internet research, having spoken to providers, having probed, quizzed and cogitated, you will end up having to go with your ‘gut feeling’ in terms of deciding which AAT Training Provider is likely to be the ‘best fit’ for you.

 You might find it useful to create a checklist of questions to ask each provider and then note down the answers for each one.
-You could also identify the advantages and disadvantages of each provider and prioritise them in order of importance.
+You could also identify the advantages and disadvantages of each AAT Training Provider and prioritise them in order of importance.